jsep/dotfiles/README.md

-git-config
+Config
 ==========

-A collecttion of usefull aliases of git
+A collecttion of usefull configuration for my devops of git